shravanbishnoi/Planetoids-game/README.md

 The Planetoids Game is a fun, engaging game where the player controls a spaceship navigating through space filled with asteroids.
 The objective is to dodge or destroy these asteroids while maintaining control over the spaceship and maximizing your score.
 Built using the Kivy library, the game provides a smooth and responsive interface that runs on multiple platforms.

 ## Features
-- Spaceship Controls: Navigate your spaceship using keyboard or touch controls.
+- Spaceship Controls: Navigate your spaceship using keyboard controls.
-- Asteroid Field: Randomly generated asteroids spawn in the game area, increasing in difficulty as time progresses.
+- Asteroid Field: Randomly generated asteroids spawn in the game area.
 - Score Tracking: The game keeps track of your score, which increases as you survive or destroy asteroids.
 - Collision Detection: The game detects collisions between the spaceship and asteroids, ending the game upon impact.